tkhquang/tkhquang.dev/content/posts/devlog-kingdom-come-deliverance-ii-never-lose-that-cankers-mace-again.md

 ### Detecting What's Worth a Beacon

 The `EntityDetector` is where much of the specific game logic comes in.
-It uses `System.GetEntitiesInSphere(playerPos, radius)` to get all nearby entities, then iterates through them.
+It uses `System.GetEntitiesInSphere(playerPos, radius){:lua}` to get all nearby entities, then iterates through them.

 ```lua title="Snippet from entity_detector.lua (simplified)" showLineNumbers
 function LootBeacon.EntityDetector:detectEntities()